PLAYER INFORMATION GUIDE

 On a few occasions players are required to miss class on a Friday to permit team travel.
 Players are provided with absence letters, but are responsible for any work, including exams missed during team travel.

 The D1 team practices three times per week and the D 3 team practices twice per week.
 In addition to on-ice sessions, players also participate in dry-land conditioning and strength training throughout the season.

 Tryouts consist of informational meetings, dry land training, and on-ice evaluations at the beginning of the Fall semester.
 The D1 and D3 teams rosters are finalized at the end of August.

 Each team can carry a maximum of 30 players.
 Tryout fees, which are separate from the player fee, are $60 per player and assessed at the time of tryouts.

 PLAYER FEES AND EQUIPMENT

-The Div.
-1 and Div.
-3 teams both function as one organization.
+The D 1 and D3 teams both function as one organization.
 However, each team maintains a separate operating budget to ensure stability of the organization and fairness among each team.

-The 15/16 season player fees for both teams players are $1,800.
+The 17/18 season player fees for D1 players are $2,500.
+Player fees for D3 are $2,100.There will also be an equipment fee.
 Player fees are payable in installments during the Fall semester.

 Player fees and other team revenues cover the expenses of all practice and game ice time, officials, marketing, team equipment, uniforms, travel and lodging expenses.